Sciences

 Knowledge control

-Continuous assessment (including reports and orals) and/or final exam at the end of the semester
+Continuous assessment (including reports and oral exams) and/or final exam at the end of the semester

 Read more

-The large amount of teaching in practical work and projects, as well as the fieldwork, do not allow this training to be offered at a distance.
+The large amount of teaching in practical work and projects, as well as the field, do not allow this distance learning to be offered.

 Read more